yeekangc/cloud-pak-for-applications/README.md

 ### 1. Clone and understand the architecture of monolithic application

-1. We'll use this repo as it contains our Banking Monolithic Application.
+1. We'll use this repo as it contains our core banking traditional Monolithic Application.
 2. Open your terminal and change your directory by using the cd downloads command.
 (Or any other directory in which you want to clone the project)
 3. Run command `git clone https://github.com/mahsankhaan/cloud-pak-for-applications.git`.
 4. Open the project in Visual Studio.